ziyunli/ziyun.rocks/content/posts/fastai-with-wsl.md

 ---
-title: "fastai on WSL2"
+title: "Setup fastai in WSL2"
 tags: [WSL]
 categories: [Tutorials]
 date: 2022-09-21
 draft: false
 ---

-Here I put down the final steps to get PyTorch and fastai working with CUDA support in WSL2.
-It's mostly following the [NVIDIA guide](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#getting-started-with-cuda-on-wsl).
-But if there is only one thing I can suggest: make sure your environment is **using the same CUDA version everywhere**.
-Consistency turns out to be the key here!
+Steps to get PyTorch and fastai working with CUDA support in WSL2.

 <!--more-->